De La Salle Santiago Zobel School: Our Lady of the Star Chapel

 The Our Lady of the Star Chapel on the second floor of the Br.
-Ceci Hojilla FSC Center for Lasallian Formation has its own choir loft and can accommodate around 460 individuals.
+Ceci Hojilla, FSC Center for Lasallian Formation has its own choir loft and can accommodate 460 people.

 Athletic facilities

-There are four gymnasiums located around the campus.
-Gym 1, the second building on campus and the first gymnasium constructed, is also the largest.
-Gym 1 is currently under renovation since May 2008 and is to be made into a Sports Pavilion which will house state-of-the-art athletic facilities.
-Besides it being used for most of the Physical Education classes, it is also used for institutional gatherings such as Eucharistic celebrations.
-It also houses the offices of the Physical Education Department as well as a fully equipped weight training room.
+The Campus has a state-of-the-art Sports Pavilion, used for different events such as Physical Education Classes, Intramurals Events, Eucharistic celebrations, etc.

 The campus is also home to an Olympic-size swimming pool which was constructed in the mid-1990s.
 In 2005, the pool house was rebuilt and is now a multi-level building with locker & shower rooms at the ground floor and spectator-stands at the upper level.
 Right beside the swimming pool are the tennis courts, one of the oldest facilities located on campus.

 The school also has a full-sized football field, which is located behind the Mutien-Marie Building, as well as baseball and softball fields, which are located by The Vaugirard.
-Because of these facilities, Zobel has been host to many athletic competitions, especially soccer matches, like the inter-school Football Fiesta held recently.
+Because of these facilities, Zobel has been host to many athletic competitions, especially soccer matches.

 Santiago Zobel

 Jacobo Santiago "Santi" Zobel, after whom the school is named, was the eldest son of De La Salle Alumnus and Benefactor- Don Enrique Zobel.
 Enrique Zobel was then the President of the Ayala Corporation when De La Salle-Zobel was established.
-Santiago was born on August 15, 1954 and died of pneumonia on September 7, 1965 at the age of 11.
+Santiago was born on August 15, 1954, and died of pneumonia on September 7, 1965, at the age of 11.